 Google's stance is clear: AI itself is not the problem; the problem is how it's used.

-White Hat AI Application: Use AI as a powerful assistant for research, outlining, and data analysis to significantly boost efficiency.
+- Quality-First AI Application: Use AI as a powerful assistant for research, outlining, and data analysis to significantly boost efficiency.
 The final content must still be rigorously reviewed, edited, and fact-checked by human experts to add unique insights and meet E-E-A-T standards.
 For a detailed framework on leveraging automation ethically, you can explore our complete guide to automated SEO for scaling your strategy.

 C. Gartner's Outlook: The Future of Search